 The main attraction in Kibale Forest National Park is chimpanzee trekking, habituation and filming from Kanyankyu gate.
 The second main activity is bird watching at Bigodi Wetland Sanctuary”.
 Kibale has around 375 bird species, guided nature walks through the Magombe swamp or through the forest amidst 351 tree species that the local people get local herbs from to cure various sicknesses, and one can also visit with the local people and experience their way of life and one can also hike up Lake Nkuruba and experience the great view of the crater lakes.

 Accessibility to Kibale National Park

-Kibale Forest National Park do provide variety of lodges both luxury and budget which include Ndali lodge, Kibale primate lodge, Kibale safari lodge, Kananga lodge, Mountain of the moon ( Luxury ), Chimp nest, Chimpanzee Guest House, Kibale Forest Camp, ( Mid – range ) Nyinabulitwa resort, Crater valley resort ( Budget ).
+Kibale Forest National Park does provide a variety of lodges both luxury and budget which include Ndali lodge, Kibale primate lodge, Kibale safari lodge, Kananga lodge, Mountain of the moon (luxury), chimp nest, Chimpanzee Guest House, Kibale Forest Camp, (mid-range) Nyinabulitwa resort, Crater valley resort (Budget).